 1. Test your car battery

 Top of our winter car maintenance checklist is your battery.
-A flat or faulty battery is the number one cause of vehicle breakdowns, according to both the RAC and Green Flag.
-The risk of battery failure is greater in cold, wet and icy weather.
+A flat or faulty battery is the number one cause of vehicle breakdowns, according to both the RAC2 and Green Flag.3 The risk of battery failure is greater in cold, wet and icy weather.

 Warning signs of battery failure include:

-- the red battery light on your dashboard flickers when you’re driving
+• The red battery light on your dashboard flickering when you’re driving

-- the red battery light takes longer than usual to go out after you’ve started the engine
+• The red battery light taking longer than usual to go out after you’ve started the engine

-As a rule of thumb, try to change your car battery every three years, or sooner if it’s causing you problems in the cold weather.
+As a rule of thumb, replace your car battery every three years, or sooner if it’s causing problems in cold weather.

 2. Don’t ignore dashboard warning lights

-So before winter closes in, take some time to understand what your car’s warning lights mean.
-You can find this info in your vehicle’s manual.
+So, before winter closes in, take some time to understand what your car’s warning lights mean.
+You can find this information in your vehicle’s manual.
 And, if an alert appears on your dashboard, get it checked out as soon as possible.

 How well do you know the warning lights in your vehicle?
 Test your knowledge with our warning light quiz.